 Robinson, who advised the Prince of Wales on the Chinese furnishings of the Brighton Pavilion, and built a Swiss Cottage in Regent's Park, was a pupil of Holland who had a fairly successful career as a country house architect until late in life, he was driven to live, like Beau Brummel, in France out of reach of his creditors.
 The principal argument in favour of the theory that he designed the Egyptian House is the fact that in 1811-12, he had built at Nos.
 170-3 Piccadilly, a building for William Bullock's collection of curiosities.

-Its front, embellished with two colossal nude statues of Isis and Osiris, was depicted in several engravings, and doubtless lured many customers into Bullock's Museum4 Professor Carrott has described it as a 'Commercial Picturesque' ie 'probably erected for advertising purposes to appear novel, picturesque and different5.
-In 1819 a room in the interior was transformed by J B Papworth into a toplit Egyptian hall with Hathor headed columns supporting a gallery, and there, in 1821 were displayed the antiguities dug up by G B Belzoni, including the sarcophagus of Seti I. This was bought by Sir John Soane and can still be seen in his museum in Lincoln's Inn Fields, whose layout preserves for us some idea of the arrangement of a Regency collection of curiosities, of which Bullock's
+The front of Robinson's Egyptian Hall on Picadilly, embellished with two colossal nude statues of Isis and Osiris, was depicted in several engravings, and doubtless lured many customers into Bullock's Museum.
+Professor Carrott described its style as 'Commercial Picturesque' i.e. 'probably erected for advertising purposes to appear novel, picturesque and different'.
+In 1819 a room in the interior was transformed by J. B. Papworth into a top lit Egyptian hall with Hathor-headed columns supporting a gallery, and there, in 1821 were displayed the antiquities dug up by the great Italian explorer and pioneer archaeologist, G. B. Belzoni, including the sarcophagus of Seti I. This was bought by Sir John Soane and can still be seen in his museum in Lincoln's Inn Fields, whose layout preserves for us some idea of the arrangement of a Regency collection of curiosities.
+Bullock's, and indeed John Lavin's museums were doubtless more popular versions.